emmacochran/emmacochran/README.md

 - I’m @emmacochran (she/her)
-- I'm currently a graduate student studying biosphere-atmosphere interactions at University College Dublin.
+- I'm currently a PhD student studying biosphere-atmosphere interactions at University College Dublin.
-- My research areas of interest are: eddy covariance, carbon and water fluxes, surface energy imbalance, ecosystem drought
+- My research areas of interest are: eddy covariance, carbon and water fluxes, evapotranspiration, surface energy imbalance, ecosystem drought
 - My main languages are Python and R
 - You can reach me at cochranemma17@gmail.com